 The Psychological Service Clinic @ UNC

-Currently, our services are offered through telehealth formats until we can safely resume in-person services.
+Currently, our services are offered through in-person and telehealth formats.

 For counseling, clients meet with their counselor-in-training for 45-50 minutes per appointment.
 Clients are scheduled through the PSC office and are typically given appointments for the same time every week.
 Treatment usually lasts from 6 to 14 sessions.
 The cost is typically $75 per semester regardless of the number of appointments attended.
 We accept cash and credit cards (Visa, MasterCard, Discover).

 To schedule services and complete a brief telephone intake, contact the PSC office at 970-351-1645.

 Clients meet with their counselor-in-training individually to address a wide variety of concerns.
 Individual counseling is a collaborative process where clients actively participate in creating and reaching their treatment goals.

 During most semesters, we have counselors-in-training who specialize in providing counseling to children and adolescents from ages 7-18.
 These counselors-in-training strive to balance providing a safe space for clients to speak openly while also collaborating with parents or guardians throughout the treatment process.

 During most semesters, we have counselors-in-training who offer play therapy with children aged 1-9.
 Based on the philosophy that play is the natural language of children, this type of treatment allows younger children to express themselves and process their feelings without words.
 Through play therapy, children learn how to express their thoughts and feelings in constructive ways, to control their behavior, to make decisions, and to accept responsibility.
 Although the child's therapy time is their own, regular parent consultations are scheduled, as parents play an essential role in their child's success.